rajeevmathurinfo/NewsApp2025/README.md

 # News App - Jetpack Compose + Clean Architecture

-This is a sample Android News App built using **Jetpack Compose**, following **MVVM** and **Clean Architecture** principles.
-It fetches top headlines using a remote API and supports local caching, pagination, dependency injection, and unit testing.
+This is a sample Android News App built using Jetpack Compose and following modern **Clean Architecture** principles.
+It showcases best practices in modular Android app development using **multiple modules** for better separation of concerns, scalability, and testability.

 ---